tiny-pilot/ansible-role-nginx/README.md

 A list of vhost definitions (server blocks) for Nginx virtual hosts.
 Each entry will create a separate config file named by `server_name`.
 If left empty, you will need to supply your own virtual host configuration.
 See the commented example in `defaults/main.yml` for available server options.
 If you have a large number of customizations required for your server definition(s), you're likely better off managing the vhost configuration file yourself, leaving this variable set to `[]`.

+**Note:** This will also set up nginx to listen on the IPv6 address as well.

     nginx_vhosts:
       - listen: "443 ssl http2"
         server_name: "example.com"